-Chemistry/Physics cores (Std.):
+Chemistry cores (Std.):

-Requested by: Elisabeth Jones (IMR, elizabeth.jones@hi.no), Helene Lødemel (IMR, helene.hodal.loedemel@hi.no), Melissa.Chierici (IMR, melissa.chierici@hi.no), Agneta Fransson (NPI, agneta.fransson@npolar.no), Mats Granskog (NPI, mats.granskog@npolar.no Amount: 5 Parameter 1: Inorganic chemistry: DIC/pH/Alk/dO18/nutrients measured: 2: Inorganic chemistry: DIC/pH/Alk/dO18/nutrients 3: Physic 1 4: Physic 2 5: Physic 3 Core handling: NOTE: These cores only get sampled when trained personal onboard for further processing!
+Amount: Parameter measured: Elisabeth Jones (IMR, elizabeth.jones@hi.no), Helene Lødemel (IMR, helene.hodal.loedemel@hi.no), Melissa.Chierici (IMR, melissa.chierici@hi.no), Agneta Fransson (NPI, agneta.fransson@npolar.no), Mats Granskog (NPI, mats.granskog@npolar.no 2 1: Inorganic chemistry: DIC/pH/Alk/dO18/nutrients 2: Inorganic chemistry: DIC/pH/Alk/dO18/nutrients Core handling: NOTE: These cores only get sampled when trained personal onboard for further processing!
 Otherwise they are collected into plastic tubing and processed on land.
-1: DIC/pH/Alk/dO18/nutrients: Cut into 0-10 cm sections (outlined in Tab.
-14.7.1-1) melt each section in special gas-tight bags (see.
-Fig. 14.7.1-1) melted aboard the ship (darkness, 4°C)

-When the core sections are fully melted (about 20 hrs) subsample for pH/DIC/Alk, nutrients and O18 Samples for pH/DIC/Alk are analysed onboard and samples for nutrients and O18 are stored for analysis back on land Further processing follow chapter 7.2, 7.3 and 7.12 2: Inorganic chemistry (same a above): core has to be frozen completely in a special gas-tight bags for later analysis/backup mark bottom and top on the bag keep at -20°C freezer room 3: Backup (Stratigraphy/archive (NPI, frozen whole)): core has to be frozen completely in a special gas-tight bags/sleeve bag for later analysis/backup follow protocol of "Stratigraphy" core mark bottom and top on the bag keep at -20°C freezer room
+1: DIC/pH/Alk/dO18/nutrients: - Cut into 0-10 cm sections (outlined in Tab.
+14.7.1-1) - melt each section in special gas-tight bags (see.
+Fig. 14.7.1-1) - melted aboard the ship (darkness, 4°C) - When the core sections are fully melted (about 20 hrs) subsample for pH/DIC/Alk, nutrients and O18 - Samples for pH/DIC/Alk are analysed onboard and samples for nutrients and O18 are stored for analysis back on land - Further processing follow chapter 7.2, 7.3 and 7.12 2: Inorganic chemistry /Temperature (same a above): - core has to be frozen completely in a special gas-tight bags for later analysis/backup - mark bottom and top on the bag - keep at -20°C freezer room